microsoft/nnscaler/README.md

 Ts: Tensor(wtype='s', rank=0, mb=0, tid=7000, v=1),
 ...
 ```
 The log indicates a runtime error occured when breaking down the full Gs and Gp into stages.
 The target Tp `Tensor(wtype='p', rank=0, mb=0, tid=7000, v=0)` is serving as an output tensor of the new stage (refer to the following illustration).
 A stage is ideally determined by finding Ts and Tp's (which are tensors in already verified lineages), and extract  the nodes between Tp's and target Tp (as well as nodes between Ts and target Ts).
-Verdict will sanity check that target Tp is reachable from *any* of tensor in candidate Tp's.
+VERDICT will sanity check that target Tp is reachable from *any* of tensor in candidate Tp's.
 The error log shows that this reachability is not met, and graph slicing is aborted.

 ![DesignOverview](docs/assets/slc.png)
 Recall that in Bug 2, the missing operator breaks the dataflow.
 Such bugs are early detected before executing symbolic verification.